antonia-white/space-invaders/TESTING.md

         });
     ```

-- Test that the audio toggler (i.e. checkbox) default loads as off (i.e. the checkbox returns false).
+- Test that the audio toggler (i.e. checkbox) default loads as off (i.e. the checkbox returns false)
   - The default setting for the game will be audio off.
 The user can then toggle audio on/off at will.
     ```js
     test("audio checkbox is not ticked", () => {